 There are many areas of our lives where we can introduce sustainable practices.
 You can cultivate many of these daily - whether within the home or when on the go.
-You, too, can be a changemaker, from zero-waste swaps to cutting down consumption and several areas in-between.
-Below, you’ll find practices to embrace sustainable living.
+You, too, can be a changemaker with sustainable choices, from zero-waste swaps to cut-down consumption and several areas in between.

 One of the very first steps you can take on your sustainable living journey is acquiring knowledge.
 This article seeks to play a role in familiarizing you with the basics of sustainable living.

 By studying the facts and statistics as well, you can better understand why a sustainable lifestyle is essential.
 As humans, we also tend to respond fast to studies and numbers.
 Beyond the statistics, learning about your impact can trigger necessary changes.
 This can also turn you into an environmental advocate.